morepath/morepath/doc/web.rst

 A lot of different representations exist.
 HTML is a very common one, but for programmatic clients JSON is typically used.

+Morepath lets you create a :class:`morepath.Response` object directly, which is a subclass of :class:`webob.response.Response`, and return it from a view function.

-Morepath lets you create a full WebOb response object, but more commonly you only return what should go into the response body, and Morepath takes care of generating the response itself.
+More commonly you use a specialized view type (:meth:`morepath.App.json` or :meth:`morepath.App.html`) and return the content that should go into the response body, such as a HTML string or a JSON-serializable object.
+Morepath then automatically creates the response with the right content type for you.

 Resource
 --------